daj0ker/verilog/README.md

 # Verilog

-Simple circuits implemented as a part of the digitl circuits lab.
+Simple circuits implemented in verilog as a part of the digital circuits lab.